 Description(s) from The National Gazetteer of Great Britain and Ireland (1868)

+You can see the administrative areas in which Urquhart has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference NH581584 (Lat/Lon: 57.578201, -4.375423), Urquhart which are provided by:
+You can see maps centred on OS grid reference NH581567 (Lat/Lon: 57.578201, -4.375423), Urquhart which are provided by: